Gohlis

-Gohlis is an area in the north of the city of Leipzig, Germany.
-Once a village outside the city, it is known as the place where Friedrich Schiller wrote the first version of his Ode to Joy in 1785.
+Gohlis ([ˈɡoːlɪs]) is a locality in the borough north of the city of Leipzig, Germany.
+Once a village and knightly estate (Rittergut), it became in 1838 a rural community (Landgemeinde).
 It urbanised during the Gründerzeit period of the 19th century and was incorporated into the city of Leipzig in 1890.
+Gohlis is now divided into three administrative localities (Gohlis-Süd, Gohlis-Mitte and Gohlis-Nord), all of which belong to the Stadtbezirk Nord of Leipzig.
 Dominated by residential buildings from the late-19th and first half of the 20th century, Gohlis has a population of more than 45,000 inhabitants (2020).

+It is well known as the place where Friedrich Schiller wrote the first version of his Ode to Joy in 1785.

 Geography

-The original settlement was located on the north-eastern edge of the floodplain of White Elster and Luppe, north of the confluence of Nördliche Rietzschke and Parthe, and south of the old Schkeuditzer Landstraße (road from Leipzig to Schkeuditz; today's Georg-Schumann-Straße).
+The original settlement was located on the north-eastern edge of the floodplain of White Elster and Luppe and the landscape park Rosental, north of the confluence of Nördliche Rietzschke and Parthe, and south of the old Schkeuditzer Landstraße (road from Leipzig to Schkeuditz; today's Georg-Schumann-Straße).
 The original linear village stretched about 600 metres along the bent village road.
 Today's urban area is much more extensive, stretching 3.3 km north-south and 2.5 km west-east, covering an area of 5.32 km2.
-It borders on the city core of Leipzig to the south-east, Eutritzsch to the east, Möckern to the west and Wiederitzsch to the north.
+It borders on the Nordvorstadt to the south-east, Eutritzsch to the east, Möckern to the west and Wiederitzsch to the north.